Lee County, Iowa: Politics

+Lee County is located in Iowa's 100th House of Representatives district and Iowa's 99th House of Representatives district, as well as Iowa Senate District 50.

 In recent presidential elections, Lee County had a strong Democratic lean, voting for the party's candidate in every election from 1984 to 2012.
 In 2016 however, the county swung hard to vote for Republican Donald Trump by a wide margin, a swing of over 31 points compared to 2012.